wrroberts/snakemake-workflows/variant-calling-workflow/README.md

 ### Overview
 This workflow performs short read mapping to a reference genome, read group labeling, removal of PCR duplicates, variant calling, and calculated some basic summary statistics.
 It is designed to ensure reproducibility through version-controlled code, conda environments, and modular rule-based execution.

+The following steps are undertaken by the workflow:
+- Align the read files against a genomic reference using BWA MEM
+- Sort and index the alignments using Samtools
+- Add read group info and mark duplicate reads using Picard
+- Call variants using FreeBayes
+- Perform light filtering and calculate variant statistics using Vcflib

 ### Requirements
 - [Snakemake](https://snakemake.readthedocs.io/en/stable/) >= 7.0
 - [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Mamba](https://mamba.readthedocs.io/en/latest/) recommended for faster environment solving